codefellows/seattle-code-301n24/curriculum/class-14/challenges/ASSIGNMENT.md

 ## Challenges

-1. Navigate to your `data-structures-and-algorithms` repository folder.
+1. Navigate to the `javascript` folder within your `data-structures-and-algorithms` repository.
 1. Create a new branch for today's challenge called `review`
    - `git checkout -b review`
 1. Retrieve the code challenge from the system
    - `npm run get-challenge 14`
-1. In your terminal, from your `data-structures-and-algorithms` folder, run `npm test 14` to execute the tests in this file for **today's challenge.**
+1. In your terminal, from the `javascript` folder, run `npm test 14` to execute the tests in this file for **today's challenge.**
    - At this point you will see the failed tests scroll through your terminal window with a brief report of the number of failed tests at the bottom.
    - If you do not see this, verify your installation of Jest by typing `npx jest --version` in your terminal.
 Filename typos can make things break!
 1. Write code to make the tests pass, one at a time.
 Let the error messages guide you.